Former Rep. John Dingell, Longest-Serving Member Of Congress, Dies At 92

 "I am sad to leave the Congress.
 I love the Congress.
 I will observe that my sadness is ameliorated by the poisonous atmosphere that we see in Congress today," he said during a speech at the National Press Club in 2014.

-When Dingell retired, his wife, Debbie Dingell, won election to his seat — meaning southeast Michigan has been represented by a Dingell in Congress continuously since 1933.
-She won re-election to a third term in 2018.
+When Dingell retired, his wife won election to his seat — meaning southeast Michigan has been represented by a Dingell in Congress continuously since 1933.
+Debbie Dingell was re-elected to a third term in 2018.

 Retirement did not mean John Dingell disappeared.
 He became a regular presence on Twitter, with a feed that weighed in on everything from University of Michigan football to the current political scene.